Gothenburg’s Southern Archipelago Islands In Sweden

 After reaching Gothenburg, my first stop was Archipelago only.
 Gothenburg has either 1 or 3 day transportation day tickets.
 Ferries are included in the both tickets.
 So I bought a 3 day ticket and took a tram 11 from center towards “Goteborg Saltholmens Brygga” ferry terminal.
 All the ferries for Archipelago Islands starts from here.
 They have small information/ticket kiosk where you can also get free maps and guidance on the ferry times and they also explains you the preferred number of islands you can cover in the remaining time of the day.
 I waited for my ferry for almost half an hour to 45mins and finally boarded to head towards the last Island “Vrångö”.
 The time from the main terminal to the farthest island takes about an hour approx and you get to see the view of the other islands on the way.

-Have you even been in a ferry marching towards the sea when it actually raining and cloudy? and the more closer you go into the sea, the more you feel excited and scary at the same time.
-On my way to Vrango, every time I look outside, even in the those darkest moments of nature, I was filled with the feeling of excitement and adventure at the same time.
-A Traveler who is afraid of nature isn’t a traveler at all.
-At least that’s what I think!
-(Don’t you?)
+Have you even been in a ferry marching towards the sea when its actually cloudy? and the more closer you go into the sea, the more you feel excited and scary at the same time.
+On my way to Vrango, every time I look outside, in the those moments of nature, I was filled with the feeling of excitement and adventure at the same time.
 As I sat closer to the window and saw the ferry gushing through the water, tiny small chunks of land untouched in the lap of nature in the middle of the sea, far somewhere few pitched houses resting on ground, and on the other side, the never ending extent of the ocean, as I moved forward , my eyes captured all these beautiful moments I haven’t seen before in my life.

 I walked by some beautiful houses on the way, it was as if walking into a canvas drawn in front of me and only me as there was not a single person I could find, It was still raining, the intensity was increasing every second I went further, but my heart was pumping with loads of excitement and all it desired to see more and more of what was coming!